intel-lab-lkp/linux/Documentation/gpu/drm-mm.rst

 count.
 Drivers can use the drm_gem_vm_open() and drm_gem_vm_close() helper functions directly as open and close handlers.

-The fault operation handler is responsible for mapping individual pages to userspace when a page fault occurs.
+The fault operation handlers are responsible for mapping individual pages to userspace when a page fault occurs.
 Depending on the memory allocation scheme, drivers can allocate pages at fault time, or can decide to allocate memory for the GEM object at the time the object is